• Permanent dentures or fixed dentures use dental implants for stabilization. The most common type of fixed dentures is All-on-4 implants.

 Permanent dentures are held in place by at least two titanium dental implants.
 Some implant-retained dentures are still removable but benefit from the stability of being snapped onto the implants.
 Permanent dentures, however, are fixed in place and never need to be removed.

-The most popular fixed dentures are called All-on-4 implants.
+The most popular fixed denture option is All-on-4 implants.
 As their name implies, this type of appliance uses four implants to support an entire arch of teeth.

 Fixed dentures candidate profile

 Not everyone is a good candidate for fixed dentures.
-However, most of the time, patients can make lifestyle changes to become ideal candidates.
+However, most patients can make lifestyle changes to become ideal candidates.

 First, individuals who smoke should not consider implants prior to smoking cessation.
 Implants have a high success rate - 98% - but that success rate is drastically reduced in those who smoke.
 Smoking impedes the body’s ability to heal, which will interfere with the osseointegration between the dental implant and the bone.

 The same is also true for people with uncontrolled diabetes.
-This condition will also inhibit the healing process and can also lead to other oral conditions such as periodontal disease, also known as gum disease.
+This condition will inhibit the healing process and can lead to other oral conditions, such as periodontal disease, also known as gum disease.
 As long as the diabetes is controlled, dental implants are a viable option.

-With traditional dentures, patients needed to have enough remaining bone to act as a supporting structure for the dentures.
-Patients who had advanced bone loss had a very hard time wearing dentures since the ridge was no longer there to help keep them in place.
+With traditional dentures, patients needed sufficient remaining bone to serve as a supporting structure.
+Patients with advanced bone loss had difficulty wearing dentures because the ridge was no longer there to help keep them in place.

-Implants are an excellent option for candidates that have had bone loss.
-A denture that is fixed in place with a dental implant will work on patients with any amount of bone loss.
-That being said, some may need bone grafting prior to implant placement.
+Implants are an excellent option for candidates who have had bone loss.
+A fixed denture supported by dental implants will work for patients with any amount of bone loss.
+That said, some may need bone grafting before implant placement.

 Implant-supported dentures pros and cons